vlovell24/Dandy-Drinks/README.md

 </p>

 The random page displays the following information:
-- The name of the drink as a title at the top of the page
+- :wine_glass: The name of the drink as a title at the top of the page
-- A Shuffle New Random Drink Button at the top of the page
+- :twisted_rightwards_arrows: A Shuffle New Random Drink Button at the top of the page
-- A Home Button at the top of the page
+- :house: A Home Button at the top of the page
-- An image of the drink
+- :tropical_drink: An image of the drink
 - Fields for:
   - Drink Category
   - Alcoholic or Non-Alcoholic
   - Glass Type
   - Instructions for making the drink including ingredients and measurements

-Clicking on the Shuffle New Random Drink Button will return a new random drink.
+Clicking on the :twisted_rightwards_arrows: Shuffle New Random Drink Button will return a new random drink.
-Clicking on the Home button will return the user to the Home page of the application.
+Clicking on the :house: Home button will return the user to the Home page of the application.

 <p float="left">
 <img src="readme_images/shuffle.png" alt="random shuffle" style="width: 500px;"/>
 </p>

-# CURRENTLY IN PROGRESS!!
+## Additional Notes :ledger:
+- :computer: The GUI for this application is made with Tkinter and TTKBootstrap
+- :art: The theme used from tkinter is 'United'
+- :globe_with_meridians: This is a desktop application, but an internet connection is required to query the api
+- :signal_strength: The api is thecocktaildb.com